ono-midori/ono-midori.github.io/techs/zguide.md

 zloop_destroy (&reactor);
 ```

 The actual handling of messages sits inside dedicated functions or methods.
-You may not like the style–it’s a matter of taste.
+You may not like the style–it's a matter of taste.
 What it does help with is mixing timers and socket activity.
-In the rest of this text, we’ll use zmq_poll() in simpler cases, and zloop in more complex examples.
+In the rest of this text, we'll use zmq_poll() in simpler cases, and zloop in more complex examples.

 Here is the load balancing broker rewritten once again, this time to use zloop: